 Item # Title Credits

-CYBS 120R Network Security 3
+CYBS120R Network Security 3

-CSCI 296R Technology Capstone 3
+CSCI296R Technology Capstone 3

 Social Science Elective 3

 Humanities/Fine Arts/World 3

 Language Elective

-English/Humanities/Fine 3-4
+English/Humanities/Fine Arts/ 3-4

-Arts/World Language/

-Science/Mathematics or
+World Language/Science/

-Social Science Elective
+Mathematics or Social Science

-Total credits: 62-66

-Networking
+Elective

-The Networking career path within the Computer Technology program is both comprehensive and flexible, providing students with several career options and paths in the computer science field.
+Networking Degree Type Associate of Science The Networking career path within the Computer Technology program is both comprehensive and flexible, providing students with several career options and paths in the computer science field.
 The curriculum introduces students to networking systems while integrating these courses with a relevant core of general education electives.

 Graduates who successfully complete the program will be awarded an Associate Degree in Networking and can enter the workforce prepared for such jobs as PC support specialist, help desk technician, network and server administrators, or they can choose to further their education by transferring credits to baccalaureate programs in Applied Computer Science or Computer Science.
-Students who choose to continue on to four-year institutions are encouraged to select the higher-level mathematics (math at the level of Precalculus is preferred).
+Students who choose to continue on to fouryear institutions are encouraged to select the higherlevel mathematics (math at the level of Precalculus is preferred).
 All applicants to this networking program must satisfy the general requirements for admission to the College, possess high school or college credits in English, mathematics, two lab sciences and interview with Program Director.
-Attending college parttime will take more than two years to complete has a zero tolerance policy.
-Violation of the code of conduct will be grounds for removal from the program.
+Attending college part-time will take more than two years to complete